zak-elmi/inet4021/README.md

 ***Log Files:***
 There are 2 log files: access.log and error.log.

+***Current Issues***
+Though the server is fully working, there has been some issues with displaying certain content from the Webpage.
 ***Run Instructions:***
 Edit ./conf/httpd.conf to contain correct configuration data Run "make"